akibhasan15/spring-boot-CICD/readme.md

 #Kubernetes Cluster Configuration:
 1.Cretae TWO K8s cluster for production and test environment.
 2. Turn off the strict host checking (Or, it won't let you login) for both cluster.
-2. Deploy all the  yaml in the directory of nginx in both namespaces (after the deployment)
+3. Deploy all the  yaml in the directory of nginx in both namespaces (after the deployment)
+4. Nginx Proxy serves at port 30049.

 ##Access the app through nginx reverse proxy:
-PRODUCTION ENVIRONMENT
+#PRODUCTION ENVIRONMENT
->$ curl nodeip:30049/app1 (in production environment host) TEST ENVIRONMENT
+>$ curl nodeip:30049/app1 (in production environment host)
+#TEST ENVIRONMENT
->$ curl nodeip:30049/app1 (in test environment host)
->$ curl 192.168.49.1:30049/app1
+>$ curl nodeip:30049/app1 (in test environment host) for instance, >$ curl 192.168.49.1:30049/app1